sillsdev/Transcribe/README.md

 1. `npm install`
 1. `rm -rf src/portable/ReactUi/react/public/api` (if present)
 1. `rm -rf src/portable/ReactUi/react/public/localization` (if present)
-1. `npm run build`
+1. `bash build.sh`
 1. `launch Transcribe.Windows.sln` (in Visual Studio 2017)
-1. Configuration works as Debug and Any CPU but others will work too.
+1. Configuration works as Debug and x86.
+Release works too.
+GeckoFx may require x86.
 1. Visual studio will restore the NuGet packages.
-1. Right click on `UpdateEmbeddedResourceNames` in the solution explorer and rebuild it.
+1. Right click on `SimpleServer` in the solution explorer and rebuild it.
 1. Right click on `Transcribe.Windows` in the solution explorer and rebuild it.
-1. `copy packages\Geckofx45.45.0.34\content\Firefox output\Debug\ ` if necessary.
+1. `copy packages\Geckofx45.45.0.34\content\Firefox output\Debug\` (or output\Release) if necessary.
 1. Make sure `Transcribe.Windows` is set as the startup project and click `Start` on the tool bar.
+1. The installer builds from Visual Studio 2015 with Wix 3.10 installed

+## To build on Linux
+1. The Linux build is actually done on a windows machine.
+This is because mono5 which is used for building on Linux can't accept .net core assemblies as dependencies.
+1. The build instructions are the same as those above except `Transcribe.Windows` is replaced with `Transcribe.Linux` and instead of using the `Firefox` folder from `Geckofx45.45.0.34` you will need `Firefox-Linux64` renamed as `Firefox` from `packages\Geckofx45.64.Linux.45.0.36`.
+1. Binaries built in this way can be used to replace the /usr/lib/siltranscriber binaries or they can be launched from any folder with the command `./runmono mono Transcribe.Linux.exe` (Building depends on mono5sil but executing will work with mono4sil)

 When Transcribe.Windows is executed, it launches the SimpleServer code.
 It tries to use the localhost port 3010 to serve the files from the react\build folder.
 Then the GeckoFx Browser control navigates to this port address to load the interface.